 Looking back, it was not a pretty picture.
 But I am glad I picked up sewing at such a volatile time.
 When I sewed, I knew I was fully in control, and that the end result will be rewarding because of the extensive planning I did before starting a project.
 Sewing was an outlet to discharge my frustration on the things I could not control in life, to escape from the uncertainties of what was to come.
 Sewing was my therapy.

 As the months passed, I could actually feel myself coming back.
 Completing actual projects became more attractive to me than sewing perfect straight lines.
 Buying fabrics that I love, sorting them, organizing them, and displaying them at my sewing space was very therapeutic indeed.
 There were mess, but they were beautiful mess.
 I don’t think my pregnant and post-natal self could have comprehended the possibilities of having the words “beautiful” and “mess” in the same sentence!

 My parenting habits also changed, much in the same manner as my sewing habits.
 As I began to brush off sewing flaws and even learn to see them as “uniqueness”, I also began to go easy on the disinfectants, cleaning, housekeeping, and trying to get rid of all those cat’s hair (from my pet cat, of course).

 By no means were my experience unique.
 Many mothers I have spoken to shared similar stories of their own, how pregnancy and motherhood changed them.
-I am glad I found my peace in fabrics and sewing, and I am glad pregnancy and motherhood brought me not only my beloved son, but also my almost-forgotten passion in fabrics and sewing.
+I am glad I found my peace in fabrics and sewing, and I am glad pregnancy and motherhood brought me not only my beloved son, but also my almost-forgotten love for fabrics and sewing.